-- vi. £304k favourable variance in Housing.
-This relates mainly to the recovery of overpaid benefits. - vii. £326k unfavourable variance in business rates income.
+- vi. £476k adverse variance in business rates income.
 The Council retained a lower level of business rates income than budgeted.
-The government sets a safety net threshold for the business rates funding retained by the Council and the safety net is set at 92.5% of the baseline funding.
-This means that should the Council retain a lower amount of business rates income than the safety net threshold the government will make a grant payment up to the safety net level.
-The calculated safety net payment related to 2016/17 is £160k.
-The variance in business rates income is offset by applying £166k of an earmarked reserve to take account of the timing differences between the rates collected and the collection fund accounting procedures. - viii. £194k contribution from earmarked reserves to fund expenditure incurred during the year and includes £166k from the business rates equalisation reserve.
+The variance in business rates income is offset by applying £1,079k of an earmarked reserve to take account of the timing differences between the rates collected and the collection fund accounting procedures. - vii. £540k contribution from earmarked reserves to fund expenditure incurred during the year and includes £1,079k from the business rates equalisation reserve.